-- A. Upon receipt of an application, an inspection of the location of the well, test well, geothermal heat exchange well, or cathodic protection well shall be made by the Health Officer prior to issuance of a well permit.
-Inspection of monitoring well locations prior to permit issuance may be made by the Health Officer. - B. The person responsible for construction, reconstruction or destruction of any well shall notify the Health Officer at least 48 hours prior to commencement of work.
-All work shall be subject to inspection by the Health Officer to insure compliance with all the requirements of this Chapter. - C. After work has been completed, the person performing the work shall file with the Health Officer a notice of completed work or a copy of the California Department of Water Resources well report.
+(A) Upon receipt of an application, an inspection of the location of the well, test well, geothermal heat exchange well, or cathodic protection well shall be made by the Health Officer prior to issuance of a well permit.
+Inspection of monitoring well and soil boring locations prior to permit issuance may be made by the Health Officer.

+(B) The person responsible for construction, reconstruction or destruction of any well shall notify the Health Officer at least 48 hours prior to commencement of work.
+All work shall be subject to inspection by the Health Officer to ensure compliance with all the requirements of this chapter.

+(C) The Health Officer shall make inspection of the well seal and completed work to determine compliance with the well standards.
+After work has been completed, the person performing the work shall file with the Health Officer a notice of completed work or a copy of the California Department of Water Resources well report.
 The Health Officer shall make final inspection of the completed work to determine compliance with the well standards.

-7.70.090 Technical Standards.
+7.70.090 Technical standards.

-Standards for the construction, repair, reconstruction of or destruction of wells, abandoned wells, monitoring wells, test wells, geothermal heat exchange wells, and cathodic protection wells shall be as set forth in Chapter II of the Department of Water Resources Bulletin No. 74-81, "Water Well Standards" (December, 1981), the Department of Water Resources Bulletin No. 74-90, "Water Well Standards" (June, 1991) and Chapter II of the Department of Water Resources Bulletin No. 74-1, "Cathodic Protection Well Standards" (March, 1973), or as subsequently revised or supplemented, which are incorporated by reference in this Chapter, with the following modifications:
+Standards for the construction, repair, reconstruction of or destruction of wells, abandoned wells, monitoring wells, test wells, geothermal heat exchange wells, and cathodic protection wells shall be as set forth in Chapter II of the Department of Water Resources Bulletin No. 74-81, "Water Well Standards" (December 1981), the Department of Water Resources Bulletin No. 74-90, "Water Well Standards" (June 1991), and Chapter II of the Department of Water Resources Bulletin No. 74-1, "Cathodic Protection Well Standards" (March 1973), or as subsequently revised or supplemented, which are incorporated by reference in this chapter, with the following modifications: